wp-plugins/adcoice/readme.txt

 == Description ==
-Contact Form By Sweet is a simple Contact Form Plugin, so easy you just have to  activate the plugin and insert the shortcode [sweetcontact-form form='1'] into a page or a post. we are goind to add some cool feature to this Contact Form plugin real soon.
+Contact Form By Sweet is a simple Contact Form Plugin, so easy you just have to  activate the plugin and insert the shortcode [sweetcontact-form form='1'] into a page or a post. we are going to add some cool feature to this Contact Form plugin real soon.
 ...

 Features: